 We expense the cost of advertising as incurred.
-Advertising expense for the three months ended March 31, 2021 and 2020 amounted to \$675 and \$1,989, respectively.
+Advertising expense for the three months ended March 31, 2022 and 2021 amounted to \$48 and \$675, respectively.

-Earnings (Loss) Per Share
+(Loss) Earnings Per Share

 Basic income or loss per share is computed by dividing net income or loss by the weighted average number of shares of common stock outstanding during the period.
 Diluted income or loss per share is computed by dividing net income or loss by the diluted weighted average number of shares of common stock outstanding during the period.
 The diluted weighted average number of shares gives effect to all dilutive potential common shares outstanding during the period using the treasury stock method.
 Diluted earnings per share exclude all diluted potential shares if their effect is anti-dilutive, including warrants or options which are out-of-the-money and for those periods with a net loss.
-The three months ended March 31, 2021 reported net income, while the three months ended March 31, 2020 reported a net loss.
+The three months ended March 31, 2022 reported a net loss, while the three months ended March 31, 2021 reported net income.

-We have outstanding stock options which have not been included in the calculation of diluted net loss per share for the three months ended March 31, 2020 because to do so would be anti-dilutive.
+We have outstanding warrants and stock options which have not been included in the calculation of diluted net loss per share for the three months ended March 31, 2022 because to do so would be anti-dilutive.
 As such, the numerator and the denominator used in computing both basic and diluted net loss per share for each period are the same.